cakephp/docs/en/views.rst

     echo $this->element('Contacts.sidebar/helpbox');

-Requesting Elements from the app
+Requesting Elements from the App
 --------------------------------

 If you are within a plugin's template file and want to render